 Local noise ordinances present a delicate jurisdictional question.
 Ordinances that restrict aircraft operations (curfews, flight frequency limits, aircraft type restrictions) are preempted by federal law.
 But ordinances addressing ground-based noise (ground support equipment, engine run-ups during maintenance) remain within local authority.
 Airport proprietors may pursue voluntary noise compatibility programs under FAA Part 150, which provide a federally endorsed framework for noise mitigation without running afoul of preemption.

 The Airport Noise and Capacity Act of 1990 (ANCA) and its implementing regulation, 14 CFR Part 161, establish the federal framework for airport noise restrictions on Stage 3 aircraft.
-Any airport seeking to impose new noise or access restrictions must complete a Part 161 study and receive FAA approval—a process so demanding that no airport has obtained FAA approval under Part 161 to date.
+Any airport seeking to impose new noise or access restrictions may complete a Part 161 study and receive FAA approval.
+No new post-ANCA approvals for restrictions under Part 161 have been granted (FAA docket).

 Part IV: Airport Governance Models